reachsumit/uncommonhacks-2018/README.md

 # Listen Hear

-A system meant to visualize sounds that might otherwise go unnoticed in a deaf person's life. **CRASH** - **BOOM** - **CRACK** - a client (your phone, computer, Alexa, Echo, etc.) hears a distinct sound that our system thinks is important.
+Sounds that might be important for people to react to might go unnoticed to a deaf person. **CRASH** - **BOOM** - **CRACK** - a client (your phone, computer, Alexa, Echo, etc.) hears a distinct sound that our system thinks is important.
 The sound gets sent to our ever-expanding database, gets parsed, and triggers a message to notify you.
 All your devices get a popup: you phone's LED lights up, your smart bulbs blink, and a notification is sent to each device: *There's someone at your door!* Suddenly, a sense you may take for granted everyday becomes accessible to an entire group of people who don't.

 ## Introduction